Rigo Beltrán: Coaching career

-Beltrán joined the Cleveland Indians/Guardians organization in 2014, serving as pitching coach for their Triple-A affilitate, the Columbus Clippers, from 2019 to 2022.
+Beltrán joined the Cleveland Indians/Guardians organization in 2014, serving as pitching coach for their Triple-A affiliate, the Columbus Clippers, from 2019 to 2022.
 He was named the Guardians' major league bullpen coach on December 20, 2022.

 On October 31, 2023, the Guardians announced that Beltrán would not return as bullpen coach for the 2024 season.

+Prior to the 2024 season, Beltrán joined the Washington Nationals organization as a pitching coach for the Double-A Harrisburg Senators.